Four arrests made after two shootings in Auckland suburb

 AdvertisementAdvertise with NZME.

-The second occurred at 10.30pm on Saturday August 12, police were again called to a Taniwha St address following a report of a firearm having been discharged towards a property.
+The second occurred at 10.30pm on August 12, when police were again called to a Taniwha St address following a report of a firearm having been fired towards a property.

 Brand said that no one was injured in either of the incidents.

-One 43-year-old male has been charged with intent to injure with a firearm, unlawful possession of a firearm, and unlawful possession of ammunition.
-This person also faces unrelated charges of cultivating cannabis and committing burglary with a firearm.
+One 43-year-old man has been charged with intent to injure with a firearm, unlawful possession of a firearm, and unlawful possession of ammunition.
+This person also faces unrelated charges of cultivating cannabis and committing a burglary with a firearm.

-One 20-year-old male has been charged with discharging a firearm, intent to injure with a firearm, and committing a burglary with a firearm.
+One 20-year-old man has been charged with discharging a firearm, intent to injure with a firearm, and committing a burglary with a firearm.

-A 19-year-old male and an 18-year-old male have also been charged with intent to injure with a firearm.
+A 19-year-old man and an 18-year-old man have also been charged with intent to injure with a firearm.

 They are all due to appear in the Auckland District Court.